vmware/cloud-provider-for-cloud-director/README.md

 This cloud-provider is in a preliminary `beta` state and is not yet ready to be used in production.

+## Terminology
+1. VCD: VMware Cloud Director
+2. ClusterAdminRole: This is a user who has enough rights to create and administer a Kubernetes Cluster in VCD.
+This role can be created by cloning the [vApp Author Role](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-BC504F6B-3D38-4F25-AACF-ED584063754F.html) and then adding the following rights:
+   1. Full Control: CSE:NATIVECLUSTER
+   2. Edit: CSE:NATIVECLUSTER
+   3. View: CSE:NATIVECLUSTER
+3. CPI user: CPI needs to be running in the cluster as a user with a set of rights as described in this section and the Rights section below.
+For convenience, let us term this user as the `CPI user`.

 ## VMware Cloud Director Configuration
 In this section, we assume that the Kubernetes cluster is created using the [Container Service Extension](https://github.com/vmware/container-service-extension).
 However that is not a mandatory requirement.
 We will later describe the process of enabling a user-created Kubernetes Cluster with CPI.

 NSX-T with NSX Advanced Load Balancer is a prerequisite to use LoadBalancers with CPI of VCD.

-The Kubernetes cluster on which the CPI needs to be installed must be accessible to the user whose credentials are used by CPI.
-Let us call the latter user as the `CPI user`.
-The `CPI user` can have access to the Kubernetes cluster in onw of two ways:
-1. The `CPI user` itself creates the cluster.
-2. The `CPI user` is able to view the vApp of the Kubernetes cluster using VCD sharing methods.

-In either case, the `CPI user` will be able to manage the cluster.

 ### Rights
+The `CPI user` should have view access to the vApp containing the Kubernetes cluster.
+If the CPI user itself has created the cluster, it will have this access by default.
-This `CPI user` needs to be created from a `ClusterAdminRole` with additional rights.
-The `ClusterAdminRole` is a clone of the [vApp Author Role](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-BC504F6B-3D38-4F25-AACF-ED584063754F.html) with the following additional rights:
+This `CPI user` needs to be created from a `ClusterAdminRole` with the following additional rights:
-1. Other =>
-   1. Full Control: CSE:NATIVECLUSTER
-   2. Edit: CSE:NATIVECLUSTER
-   3. View: CSE:NATIVECLUSTER
-2. Gateway =>
+1. Gateway =>
    1. View Gateway
-3. Gateway Services =>
+2. Gateway Services =>
    1. NAT Configure (adds NAT View)
    2. LoadBalancer Configure (adds LoadBalancer View)

 ### Additional Setup Steps for 0.1.0-beta
 There is a set of additional steps needed in order to feed the `CPI user` credentials into the Kubernetes cluster.
 These steps lead to a less secure cluster and are only applicable for the Beta release.
 The GA release of this product will not need these additional steps and will therefore result in a more secure cluster.

 These additional steps are as follows: